Cookiefree90/name/README.md

 ## 🤖 Agent2Agent (A2A) Protocol and ADK Integration

+ADK supports agent-to-agent communication across services via the A2A protocol.
-For remote agent-to-agent communication, ADK integrates with the [A2A protocol](https://github.com/google-a2a/A2A/).
+[A2A protocol](https://github.com/google-a2a/A2A/).
 See this [example](https://github.com/a2aproject/a2a-samples/tree/main/samples/python/agents)
 for how they can work together.